Zywave/booster/src/_areas/design-system/components/tables.md

 Allow users to organize rows by a specific category and follow these best practices:

-* Any column can be ordered alphabetically or numerically by clicking the sort icon next to the column label.
+* Any column can be ordered alphabetically, by date, or numerically by clicking the sort icon next to the column label.
 * Whenever a column is selected for sort, sort by that column only
 * To indicate columns than have been sorted, the ZUI-chevron-up or ZUI-chevron-down icon will be highlighted in blue
 * *Sorting by the column in ascending order is indicated with a ZUI-chevron up*